 When Neil Warnock strolls through the tunnel at Elland Road and ambles down the touchline to the dugout – a cocksure smugness and wry smirk belying his eyebrowless expression – the result is inevitable: Leeds United are going to lose.

-The most recent example came in February, when Warnock took his Cardiff City team to West Yorkshire and the hosts duly followed the script.
+The most recent example came on February 3, 2018, when Warnock took his Cardiff City team to West Yorkshire and the hosts duly followed the script.
 Leeds didn’t so much shoot themselves in the foot as swallow a grenade, leaving the home fans feeling haunted by a cold sense of déjà vu.

 As if a 4-1 defeat wasn’t bad enough for Leeds supporters, Warnock returned to South Wales with the scalp of Thomas Christiansen, taken with the bloody brutality of Brad Pitt’s character in Inglourious Basterds.